History of Denmark: Iron Age

 During the Pre-Roman Iron Age (from the 4th to the 1st century BC), the climate in Denmark and southern Scandinavia became cooler and wetter, limiting agriculture and setting the stage for local groups to migrate southward into Germania.
 At around this time people began to extract iron from the ore in peat bogs.
 Evidence of strong Celtic cultural influence dates from this period in Denmark, and in much of northwest Europe, and survives in some of the older place names.

-From the first to the fifth century, the Roman Empire interacted with Jutland and the Danish isles in many ways, ranging from commerce to a possible "client state" relationship.
-This period is therefore referred to as the Roman Iron Age.

 The Roman provinces, whose frontiers stopped short of Denmark, nevertheless maintained trade routes and relations with Danish or proto-Danish peoples, as attested by finds of Roman coins.
 The earliest known runic inscriptions date back to c.
 200 AD.
 Depletion of cultivated land in the last century BC seems to have contributed to increasing migrations in northern Europe and increasing conflict between Teutonic tribes and Roman settlements in Gaul.
 Roman artifacts are especially common in finds from the 1st century.
 It seems clear that some part of the Danish warrior aristocracy served in the Roman army.

 Occasionally during this time, both animal and human sacrifice occurred and bodies were immersed in bogs.
 In recent times some of these bog bodies have emerged very well-preserved, providing valuable information about the religion and people who lived in Denmark during this period.
 Some of the most well-preserved bog bodies from the Nordic Iron Age are the Tollund Man and the Grauballe Man.

 From around the 5th to the 7th century, Northern Europe experienced mass migrations.
 This period and its material culture are referred to as the Germanic Iron Age.